iterative/mlem.ai/content/docs/api-reference/init.md

 ## Description

-Initializes a MLEM project by creating a `.mlem/` directory inside the given path.
-A new and empty `config.yaml` is also created inside it.
+Initializes a MLEM project by creating a new and empty `.mlem.yaml` file.

 ## Parameters